 Open up about what you do, your skills, and interests.
 By building more real relationships, you can also identify opportunities to help each other out with projects and advice.
 Be generous with your time, it’ll be rewarded.

 Allow your new café life to spill into other parts of your world.
 I knew I was part of the gang when my coffee shop buds started adding/following me on social media and checking in when I’d been away for a few days.
-They invited me to join their lottery pool and I was invited to neighbourhood activities that otherwise wouldn’t be on my radar.
+They invited me to join their lottery pool, and I was asked to neighbourhood activities that otherwise wouldn’t be on my radar.

 The beautiful thing is you will become friends with people you never expected, who will teach you and challenge you in new ways.

 I started running into them at other neighbourhood hot spots too.
 Turns out, being a regular is contagious.
 When I run into a Lili & Oli customer elsewhere at the local brunch joint for example, if they happen to be a regular at that place, I can piggyback on their status.
 Sounds kind of weird, but it’s interesting how these dynamics play out.

 All in all, this has been such an enriching experience, and I’ve deepened my connection to my neighbourhood and community.
 I feel a sense of belonging that goes beyond getting almond milk at no extra charge.